smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.0.21 - 2021-10-27

+CHANGES:

+- DPVMatchCode is no longer cleared in enhanced mode.
+- Increased match accuracy for enhanced mode.
+- Updated data format for local version; a new download of the data is required.

+BUG FIXES:

+- Fixed an instance where a secondary component field could be duplicated in the result under enhanced mode with non-postal data.

 ## 5.0.20 - 2021-08-31

 CHANGES: